Raathigesh/reignite/Readme.md

 # Reignite

 Reignite is an opinionated rapid prototyping environment for ReactJS.
-Reignite lets you to get started faster and allow you to focus on executing your ideas by taking over the mundane tasks.

-Reignite is not another attempt to create a React IDE, instead Reignite complements your IDE.

 # Contribute